jdepe/jdepe/README.md

 </div>
 About Me

-    🎓 I have two degrees: a Bachelor of Commerce (Accounting) and a Bachelor of IT (Computer Science major and IoT and Mobile Technologies minor).
+    🎓 I have two degrees: a Bachelor of Commerce (Accounting) and a Bachelor of IT (Computer Science).

     💡 I'm interested in software and web development.

     🌱 I'm always learning new things to expand my skills.

     📫 You can reach me at jaden.dep@gmail.com.

-Core Technologies

 Here are some of the key technologies I work with: